-We run into an old acquaintance from the whisky industry who takes the two of us in to one of Arran's warehouses and draws a sample from a special cask.
+We run into an old acquaintance from the whisky industry who takes the two of us into one of Arran's warehouses and draws a sample from a special cask.
 We taste a 10-year-old Arran malt, fully matured in a champagne cask (a real rarity), in the company of an American whisky fan, whom we had run into on Islay a few days before.
-He'd travelled by plane to visit his favourite distillery, Ardbeg.
-This gentleman is so fierce about that pungent malt that he annually organises Ardbeggeddon Day, back in the US.
+He'd traveled by plane to visit his favorite distillery, Ardbeg.
+This gentleman is so fierce about that pungent malt that he annually organizes Ardbeggeddon Day, back in the United States.
 I tell him about our remarkable sailing trip.
 He nods in awe and approaches the captain for a word.
 I know he'll be back.

 Late afternoon we leave Arran and set sail for Troon again, where a grand captain's dinner awaits us for the last night on the Thalassa, with langoustines galore, caught early that morning by a local fisherman.
-The food, accompanied by a fine Springbank 10 year old, couldn't get any better, nor the memories of this fantastic trip.
-We can cordially recommend a journey with the Thalassa.
-You'll love it!
+The food couldn't get any better, nor the memories of this fantastic trip.
+We can cordially recommend a journey with the Thalassa; you'll love it!